aaroncronin/drink-maker/README.md

 Alcohol sales have increased more than 50% during quarantine compared to this time last year.
 People are passing the time by drinking, but sometimes just grabbing a liquor and a mixer can be boring.
 So here comes Drink Maker!

 Drink Maker allows people to select ingredients they have in their house and Drink Maker shows you different cocktails you could make.
 The site does not require someone to register or login, but they do have the option.
-If a user registers, then they can save drinks that they like to their account.
+If a user registers, then the ingredients they checked off that they have in their house are automatically saved for when they login at a later time.
 During a time when people are looking for fun things to do in their homes, Drink Maker is the perfect solution!

 ## Data Model

-The application will store Users and a User's Saved Drink
+The application will store Users and a User's Saved Ingredients

-- a user can save drinks they like to their account
+- when a user is logged in, checked off ingredients are auto-saved
 - the drinks are sourced from a cocktail API

 An Example User: